Artist Services Coordinator

 Full Frame Documentary Film Festival

-The Full Frame Documentary Film Festival, a program of the Center for Documentary Studies at Duke University (CDS), is accepting applications for a seven-month paid programming internship position that will begin in mid-September 2018 and end in mid-April 2019.
-The intern will gain broad experience in various functions of the festival programming department and obtain an overall view of how festival content is determined, organized, and exhibited.
-The intern will be based at the Full Frame offices in Durham, North Carolina, for the duration of the internship.
-The 22nd annual festival takes place Thursday, April 4, through Sunday, April 7, 2019.
+The Full Frame Documentary Film Festival, a program of the Center for Documentary Studies at Duke University (CDS), is accepting applications for a seasonal, paid artist services coordinator position that will begin in mid-February 2020 and end in mid-April 2020.
+The coordinator will be responsible for communication, travel, and event logistics for approximately 200 visiting filmmakers, related artists, and industry attending the Full Frame Documentary Film Festival.
+The coordinator will be based at the Full Frame offices in Durham, North Carolina, for the duration of the position.
+The 23rd annual festival takes place Thursday, April 2, through Sunday, April 5, 2020.

-To qualify, applicants should be recent college graduates (preferably no more than three years out of school) who are exceptionally organized, pay careful attention to detail, demonstrate strong written and verbal communication skills, and have a cooperative attitude and an eagerness to learn.
+Qualified applicants should be exceptionally organized, pay careful attention to detail, demonstrate strong written and verbal communication skills, and have strong customer service skills.
 A commitment to dependability, work ethic, and confidentiality are essential.
-Successful candidates will have a background in any or all of the following: film, documentary, publishing, event planning, and arts administration.
-Experience with Excel and database management preferred.
-The Programming Internship is a part time, hourly position and requires a commitment of approximately 20 to 30 hours per week.
-Some weekend work is required, and hours may increase in the lead-up to the festival.
-The intern must also be available to work the entire week of the festival, Monday, April 1, through Sunday, April 7.
+Successful candidates should have a background in any or all of the following: film festivals, travel coordination, event planning, and logistics.
+The artist services coordinator is an hourly seasonal position with hours increasing in the month and lead-up to the festival.
+The coordinator must also be available to work the entire week of the festival, Monday, March 30 through Sunday, April 5 including nights and weekends.

 Areas of responsibility include:

 The Full Frame Documentary Film Festival is an annual international event dedicated to the theatrical exhibition of nonfiction cinema, welcoming filmmakers and film lovers from around the world to historic downtown Durham, North Carolina, for a four-day, morning-to-midnight array of nearly 100 films and discussions.
 Set within a few city blocks, the intimate festival landscape fosters community and conversation among filmmakers, film professionals, and the public.
 Full Frame is a program of the Center for Documentary Studies at Duke University (CDS).
-The intern will be supervised by Full Frame’s Artistic Director and Programming Coordinator and will be expected to participate as a staff colleague in Full Frame and CDS activities.
+The coordinator will be supervised by Full Frame’s Artistic Director and Production Co-Director.

 CDS and Duke University are Affirmative Action/Equal Opportunity Employers committed to providing employment opportunity without regard to an individual’s age, color, disability, gender, gender expression, gender-identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
 CDS and Duke aspire to create a community built on collaboration, innovation, creativity, and belonging.
 Our collective success depends on the robust exchange of ideas—an exchange that is best when the rich diversity of our perspectives, backgrounds, and experiences flourish.
 To achieve this exchange, it is essential that all members of the community feel secure and welcome, that the contributions of all individuals are respected, and that all voices are heard.

-Please send a cover letter addressing your goals and aspirations for this internship, a resume, two references, and a writing sample to email@example.com.
-The writing sample should be a paragraph describing a documentary film, similar in structure to those listed on the Full Frame website and no more than 160 words.
-Please send all materials as electronic files with “Full Frame Programming Internship – (Applicant’s Name)” in the email subject line.
+Please send a cover letter, a resume, and two references to email@example.com.
+Please send all materials as electronic files with “Full Frame Artist Services Coordinator – (Applicant’s Name)” in the email subject line.
 Applications will be reviewed on a rolling basis.